 see prostatic acid phosphatase.
 (Not the same as Pap test, the cancer screening method for women.
 For that, see Pap test.)

 a test in which cells are scraped from a woman’s cervix and looked at under a microscope to see if abnormal cells are present.
-Human papillomavirus (HPV) testing is often done at the same time, and a pelvic examination is usually done as well, but these are not part of the Pap test.
+Human papilloma virus (HPV) testing is often done at the same time, and a pelvic examination is usually done as well, but these are not part of the Pap test.
 See also cervix, human papillomavirus, pelvic examination.

 in prostate cancer, a tool that uses the prostate-specific antigen (PSA), Gleason score, and stage that are obtained before surgery to predict the odds that the cancer has spread outside the prostate.
 See also Gleason score, prostate, prostate-specific antigen, staging.

-the small, flat, movable bone that forms the front of the knee and protects the knee joint.
+the kneecap; the small, flat, movable bone that forms the front of the knee and protects the knee joint.

 a doctor who specializes in diagnosing and classifying diseases in the lab by testing and looking at cells under a microscope.
 The pathologist determines whether a tumor is benign (not cancer) or cancer, and if cancer, the exact cell type and grade.